nay244/nay-zettel/Pluralsight_Excel.md

     -training
     -excel365
 ---
-# Pluralsight Excel 365 Training Notes
+# Pluralsight Excel 365 Training
-This document contains notes from the Pluralsight course on Excel 365, detailing key features and functionalities that are essential for mastering Excel in a professional setting.
+This section of the webpage will contains notes from the Pluralsight course on Excel 365, detailing key features and functionalities that are essential for mastering Excel in a professional setting.

 ## Formatting
 Discusses the importance of cell formatting for readability and data interpretation.
 Key topics include number formatting, cell styles, and custom formats.